DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **GitHub as a Resource:** Used a GitHub repository as a source for project files, a common practice in web development.
 Understood that entire folders cannot always be downloaded, sometimes requiring the download of individual files within a folder.

 ---

+#### CREATING AN HTML AND CSS WEBSITE PART 1 VIDEO

+### Course Step Number: 391

+### Date Researched: 2025-08-04

+### Key Learnings:

+- **Project Initialization:** The video demonstrated the proper workflow for starting a new web project, including creating a dedicated folder and the necessary `index.html` and `style.css` files.
+- **Semantic HTML:** Learned how to use semantic HTML elements like `<nav>` and `<header>` to give meaning to the structure of a webpage.
+- **HTML Best Practices:** Reinforced the importance of using comments to outline sections of code and explain functionality, making the code more readable and maintainable for oneself and other developers.
+- **Basic Page Layout:** Implemented the fundamental building blocks of a webpage, including a navigation bar, a main header, and content sections with text, images, and buttons.

+---